In the Clear Moonlit Dusk: Episodes

+Live-action film

+A live-action film adaptation was announced on February 16, 2026.
+It will be produced by TBS Sparkle and directed by Kentarō Takemura, based on a screenplay by Yuichi Tokunaga.
+Shū Kanematsu will compose the music, and Toho will distribute the film.
+The film is set to premiere on October 23, 2026.

 Reception

 The series was nominated for the 2021 Next Manga Award on the print manga category.
 In the list of Da Vinci magazine's top 50 manga series of 2021, the series ranked 38th.
 The series won the semi-grand prize in the 2021 An An manga award.
 In the 2022 edition of the Kono Manga ga Sugoi! guidebook's top manga for female readers, the series ranked fourth.
-The series was nominated for the 46th Kodansha Manga Award in the shōjo manga category in 2022; it was also nominated in the same category for the 47th edition in 2023 and the 48th edition in 2024.
+The series was nominated for the 46th Kodansha Manga Award in the shōjo manga category in 2022; it was also nominated in the same category for the 47th edition in 2023, the 48th edition in 2024, and the 50th edition in 2026.
 In the 2023 edition of the Kono Manga ga Sugoi! guidebook's top manga for female readers, the series ranked eleventh.
 The series won the Grand Prize of the 2023 edition of the ebookjapan Manga Award.
-It has been nominated for the 70th Shogakukan Manga Award in 2024.
+It was nominated for the 70th Shogakukan Manga Award in 2024.

 Rebecca Silverman from Anime News Network praised the major characters and the story, though she also felt the character designs could be inconsistent at times.
 Demelza from Anime UK News praised the story as unique and relatable and the artwork as clean and polished.